ravikant-diwakar/React-Interview-Questions/README.md

       - Lazy loading components and images.

 19. **What is React Router, and how does it work?**
-    - React Router is a library that enables navigation among views in a React application.
-It allows developers to define routes and map them to components, enabling single-page application behavior.
+    - React Router is a library for handling navigation in React applications.
+It allows you to define routes in your app, so users can navigate between different views without reloading the page.
+It enables the creation of single-page applications (SPAs), where parts of the page update dynamically based on the URL.

 20. **How do you handle forms in React?**
     - Forms in React can be handled by: